Frequently Asked Questions

 How does the NSW SES Volunteers Association raise funds?

-The NSW SES Volunteers Association will finish its final raffle on 13 January 2017.
+The NSW SES Volunteers Association finished its stand alone raffle on 13 January 2017.
 After this time the NSw SES Volunteers Association will receive a grant from the National SES Volunteers Association.
 The National SES Volunteers Association conducts a National based raffle to support Volunteers in each Jurisdiction throughout Australia.
 Funds Raised by the National SES Volunteers Association in NSW go to supporting NSW SES Volunteers through programs administered by the NSW SES Volunteers Association.